Sunday, July 25, 2010

 Bombs and Binos

 Sound like an odd combination?
 Not when I was the wettest behind the ears novice astronomer (and radio amateur) you can imagine.
-While I didn’t get a real telescope until 1965, I’d started trying to learn the sky with binoculars several years earlier.
-What I remember of that time, in addition to how amazing the stars looked in my 77 cent binos, was the omnipresent backdrop of the Cold War.
+While I didn’t get a real telescope until 1965, I’d started trying to learn the sky with binoculars a year or so earlier.
+What I remember of that time, in addition to how amazing the stars looked in even my 77 cent binos from the discount store, was the backdrop of the Cold War.
 The threat of thermonuclear annihilation is intimately associated in my mind with those first nights scanning the skies.

-As I said a couple of weeks back, Mama was fascinated by tales of atomic war.
+Mama was fascinated by tales of atomic war.
 And not just SF stories, but the real thing.
 If you wanted to know about REMs and Roentgens and Protection Factors, she was your go-to gal.
-Given her naturally forthright nature, she couldn’t help, just couldn’t help, speaking what she perceived to be the truth, which frequently didn’t do much for my pore little psyche.
+And given her naturally forthright nature, she couldn’t help, just couldn’t help, speaking what she perceived to be the truth, which frequently didn’t do much for my pore little psyche.

 Naturally, I turned to the OM and axed, “Daddy, can we get a fallout shelter?” which was just the effect, I’m sure, the construction company who’d erected this terrifying thing hoped for.
 Daddy clapped a hand on my shoulder and made everything OK with, “Don’t worry about it, sport.
 Ain’t gonna happen.”
 Or he would have made everything alright if Mama hadn’t felt the need to chirp-up with “Remember what I told you about THE CRATER?
 A fallout shelter wouldn’t help us, baby.”
 Gee, thanks, Mom.
 I like to think the OM at least gave her a dirty look.